cabforum/servercert/docs/Bylaws.md

  2. By posting to the Public Mail List, and
  3. By participating in those portions of Forum Teleconferences and Forum Meetings to which they are invited by the Forum or CWG Chair relating to their areas of special expertise or the subject of their CWG participation.

 Interested Parties are required to comply with the provisions of the IPR Policy Agreement and these Bylaws.
-Interested Parties may lose their status as Interested Parties by vote of the Members, in the Members’ sole discretion.
+Interested Parties may lose their status as Interested Parties by vote of the Full Members, in the Full Members’ sole discretion.

 Interested Parties apply by sending an e-mail to the Questions List, which includes:
 * The signed IPR Policy Agreement